okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/configure-native-sso/main/index.md

 This feature is based on the [OpenID Connect Native SSO for Mobile Apps](https://openid.net/specs/openid-connect-native-sso-1_0.html) draft specification.

+## Set up your application

 To configure Native SSO, start by setting up your application.
-To walk through this use case example, you need to set up two separate Native applications.
+To walk through this use case example, you need to set up two separate native applications to represent client 1 and client 2.

-## Set up your application

-Set up your OpenID Connect application using the Okta Admin Console:

 1. From the left navigation pane in the Admin Console, go to **Applications** > **Applications**.
 1. Click **Create App Integration**.